Skip to Main Content

 Open Education

-Open access is a way to contribute to barrier-free academic resources that are available to all learners.
-Incorporating open educational resources are incorporated into instruction, faculty contribute to a more sustainable model for education.
+Open education contributes to barrier-free academic resources accessible to all learners.
+By incorporating open educational resources (OER) into instruction, faculty help create a more equitable and sustainable model for education.

 Increased access and audience